 So Hollywood has spotted their awkward boy’s potential.

 It’s about time.
-Donnie Darko was an astonishing turn for an actor of 21 and Jake Gyllenhaal’s habit of peppering his filmography with peculiar characters and challenging stories has been reassuring for those who find the conventions of mainstream cinema just a little too grindingly conventional.
+Donnie Darko was an astonishing turn for an actor of 21 and Jake Gyllenhaal’s habit of peppering his filmography with peculiar characters and challenging stories has been reassuring for those who find the conventions of mainstream cinema a little too prescriptive.

 The thing that’s kept the executives interested in Gyllenhaal (aside from his ability to get a haircut and instantly become those male lead movie trope roles – soldier, police officer, journalist, prince) is his virtually unique ability to channel what Middle America might perceive as deviant behaviour into a format viewers will find acceptable.
 Brokeback Mountain had everyone rooting for his gay cowboy.
 Rendition sought to explain ‘advanced interrogation techniques’ way before it was trendy.
 Jarhead presented us with the uncomfortable mental and emotional trauma inevitable when a country sends young men into combat zones with instructions to kill.

 With Nightcrawler, we see Hollywood acknowledging his unusual talents and simultaneously earmarking him for great things.